EddieTheEd/Blaze/docs/setup/prerequisites.md

 ![](../assets/foldering2-2.png)
 2. Create a new folder, and name it to what you want your Obsidian vault to be called.
 For example, in the image below I have named mine `Obsidian Vault`.
 ![](../assets/fldering.png)
-3. Now open Obsidian and click the `Create` button, then navigate to the named folder inside the `Blaze` folder.
+3. Now open Obsidian and click the `Create` button, then navigate to the named folder inside the repository folder.
 ![](../assets/obsidian%20create.png)
 4. Next, you need to change the `blazeconfig.toml` file.
 Go to the `build` section and change the string of the `input` option to **the name of your Obsidian Vault**.
-For example, I would have to change it to `'Obsidian Vault'.`
+For example, I would have to change it to `'Obsidian Vault'`.
 ![](../assets/rename%20input.png)

 Now you're done!